k31k1w0n9/CW2025/README.md

 - **Issue:** Rapid succession of events (e.g. Level Up immediately followed by a Combo) may occasionally cause notification text to overlap briefly
 - **Status:** A queue system has been implemented to minimise this, but extremely fast events may still overlap

+#### 2. Duplicate Key Bindings
+- **Issue:** The controls configuration allows assigning the same key to multiple actions (e.g. setting 'SPACE' for both 'Hard Drop' and 'Rotate').
+This results in ambiguous input handling where one key press triggers multiple actions.
+- **Status:** Validation logic to check for duplicates before saving bindings is currently missing.

 ### 3.3 Not Implemented
 #### 1. Multiplayer Mode
 - **Reason:** Not implemented due to the significant architectural changes required for networking and the focus on polishing the single-player experience and code maintainability